You wrote it years ago. It did well at the time.

 And here you can see the evolution of the article with the headlines, length and assets.
 Again, we’re showing a few behavior metrics so you can see how the content attributes correlate with engagement.

 Since 2016, when we first discovered the value of updating content for SEO, it’s become central to our content strategy.
-Currently, around 20% of our articles are actually rewrites of older articles.
+Currently, about half of our articles are actually rewrites of older articles.

 Of course, it’s important to publish articles and put new URLs and keywords into the world.